-An athlete will be familiar with the scenario where you have been through a bout of training and later that day you pull up sore with a niggle in a certain area.
+It’s a familiar scenario for athletes.
+You complete a training session and then later that day you pull up sore with a niggle.

-Nutrition doesn’t have as much of an instant impact if something isn’t right – unless you are anaphylactic that is – and it can be harder to identify the signs showing how your nutrition could support your training better.
+Nutrition doesn’t have as much of an instant impact if something isn’t right (unless you’re anaphylactic!) and it can be harder to identify the signs showing how your nutrition could better support your training.

 These signs include:

-- Appetite – are you always hungry?
+1. Appetite – Are you always hungry?
 Or not wanting as much food?

-- Energy levels – are you constantly flat, tired and wanting a nap?
+2. Energy Levels – Are you constantly flat, tired and wanting a nap?

 You don’t always know the answers to what is causing these issues, but having an awareness of their presence and connection with imbalances in diet habits and nutrition can identify when to seek the guidance of your dietitian.
 They can help to translate these signs and work towards nutrition strategies which support your body’s needs to train at its best.